S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 ### Step 7: Test the New Setup

-7.1 Retry launching a new election on this updated setup to ensure seamless functionality.
+7.1 Retry launching a new campaign on this updated setup to ensure seamless functionality.

 By following these steps, your dApp should now be successfully migrated to the Sepolia Testnet, utilizing the specified RPC_URL and providing enhanced insights through Etherscan verification.